Be honest, do you know how happy you are?

 She spent her life wanting more and more and just as soon as she got what she thought would make her happy, there was something else to take its place, so she was never happy long.
 Fern wanted ‘stuff” just like Ebeneezer wanted money.

-More money, bigger house, fancier car, etc. Unfortunately for her, it resulted in so many negative outcomes.
+More money, a bigger house, a fancier car, etc. Unfortunately for her, it resulted in so many negative outcomes.
 She became a compulsive shopper spending thousands and thousands of dollars on “stuff” always believing stuff would bring satisfaction.

 When “stuff” didn’t make Fern happy, she decided it wasn’t her fault that she had to live a horrible life, it was everyone else not working hard enough to make her happy.
 Can you imagine being married to her?